Applying after the deadline

 If you've submitted a late application and are then offered a place, you'll receive an email from University Admissions and an admissions notification.
-In most cases, the university will also notify you directly.
+In most cases, the university will also contact you.

 It's impossible for us to say when - and if - you'll be notified that you've been offered a place.

 What are my chances of getting in if I apply late?

 Universities keep courses and programmes open for late application for different reasons.
-It should be noted that, just because a course can be applied to late doesn't necessarily mean that places will become available.
+Just because a course can be applied to late doesn't necessarily mean that places will become available.
 At the same time, there are a number of universities who do offer places to students who apply late.

 The majority of universities in the world accept more students than they have places for.
 This is to guarantee that the course will be filled after an expected number of accepted students decline their offer.

 It's possible that your application will be reviewed and your eligibility for the course determined - you may even be offered a reserve place - but again, this doesn't guarantee you'll be offered an actual place in the course.